Coetzee and Schein

 1. Indifference.
 One translation of indifference is unwillingness or inability to empathize.
 Inability to empathize has been taken, and is perhaps still taken, as the mark of the psychopath.
 One could say of psychopaths that because of this fundamental lack, they cannot be said to behave cruelly, though to my mind their behavior remains cruel.
 Perhaps one could develop this distinction.

 2. Morality.
-You write: “ Masson thinks the indifference of humans is morally different than the indifference of non-human.”
-It is, but only a human being could believe so.
+You write: “ Masson thinks the indifference of humans is morally different than the indifference of non-human. “it is; but only a human being could believe so.
 If you want Masson’s observation to have any force, you have to believe there is a morality outside the human realm, a morality which is not a human construct.
 I would not be averse to going down that route, but to do so is a major step.

-3. Pessimism. “ You are either more of an optimist about our nature and place in nature than I, or more of a pessimist about nature itself (meaning we belong to the world of brutality and cruelty just fine).”
+3. Pessimism. “ You are either more of an optimist about our nature and place in nature than I, or more of a pessimist about nature itself (meaning we belong in the brutality and cruelty just fine).”
 I am not more of an optimist than you.
 I fear that humankind’s overdeveloped faculty of reason is going to make this planet a poorer and more miserable place than it has been in millions of years.

 All the best,